 How best to use computer knowledge, instead of being overwhelmed by it.

-Article by Ravi B. Parikh, Arnold Milstein & Sachin Jain
+Article by Ravi B. Parikh, Arnold Milstein & Sachin H. Jain

 In the next era of cost-stewardship education, future and current physicians will have to be taught to reduce spending across the care continuum.